mvogelito/TN-assist/README.md

 Custom URL: https://github.com/mvogelito/TN-assist/blob/main/TN_Assist.xml?raw=true
 Installation policy: Force install and pin

 To force-install a local extension (not from Chrome store): see local folder ChromeManagementFiles.
 Windows users need to add registry key with token.
-Mac users add text file to specific location `/Library/Google/Chrome/` (? or do they?
-1xTx couldn't find the right folder but it was force-installed anyway).
+Mac users ?can? text file to specific location `/Library/Google/Chrome/` (though this doesn't seem necessary; 2 tx haven't needed that step).

 Note: Developer inspect is disabled for force-installed inspections.
 Change that with registry key: (? does it work??) https://stackoverflow.com/questions/64954532/cant-open-inspect-in-forced-installed-chrome-extension

+#### To update version
+Before doing this: Update manifest.json.
+If this will be a LIVE version, then change the icon from red DEV icon to LIVE blue.
+AND fix the version number.
+In any chrome instance (extension doesn't need to be installed; can be any profile): manage extensions, upper-left button to pack extension.
+Choose correct folder of extension, and choose the correct .PEM file (in PackagedFiles/ and choose either the LIVE or DEV one, depending on which version you're putting up).
+This creates CRX file.
+Rename CRX file (correct the version number and add "_DEV" if necessary.
+Then upload that file to this directory (soon to be relocated).
+And edit the appropriate .XML file (DEV or plain (LIVE)): just change version number and the filename (version number).
+That should be it.